-- Create a local offer for carers in Brent, that sets out all the different forms of support that is available to carers in one place, as well as details of how each one can be accessed. - Continually listen to the challenges that carers tell us they are facing and aim to develop services and resources that will make real, long-lasting differences to their lives. - 3.
+- 1. Create a local offer for carers in Brent, that sets out all the different forms of support that is available to carers in one place, as well as details of how each one can be accessed. - 2.
+Continually listen to the challenges that carers tell us they are facing and aim to develop services and resources that will make real, long-lasting differences to their lives. - 3.
 Clarify the various elements of our respite offer.
 This will also include a review of the respite and short break requests, ensuring that this service responds to carers in a timely manner, whilst supporting their needs. - 4.
 Use the new Carers' hub to deliver a range of support services and wellbeing therapies - 5.
 Develop tailored support to help unpaid carers through transition periods in their caring role, such as the death of their loved one, or the transition to adulthood. - 6.
-We will continue to provide Mental Health First Aid Training -> Carers, and organisations that support Carers are encouraged to apply to attend this free two day training delivered by the Public Health Team.
-Places are allocated to achieve an appropriate balance of participants, and carers receive priority allocation for places on either of our two MHFA courses (one for people working with adults, and one for people working with 8-18 year olds). - Work with Brent Health Matters to offer a 'one stop shop' for health in communities. - 8.
+Carers, and organisations that support Carers are encouraged to participate in a range of training delivered by the Public Health Team. including the two day 'Mental Health First Aid' Training and the 1 hour Dementia Friends Information Session. - 7.
+Work with Brent Health Matters to offer a 'one stop shop' for health in communities. - 8.
 Develop an improved 'carers card', that enables registered carers to access a wider range of benefits and enhancements which would improve their wellbeing. - 9.
 Utilise the council's position in the local economy/ community to bring in benefits for carers.
 This will include policies such as social value clauses on contracts and negotiating benefits from businesses.